vsivsi/ddp-login/README.md

     if (error) {
       // Something went wrong...
     } else {
-      // We are now logged in, with token as our session resume authToken...
+      // We are now logged in, with token as our session resume auth token.
+      // Note that this token can't directly enter the parent process
+      // environment, but it can be passed to any spawned child processes.
     }
   }
 );